 This year marks the 25th anniversary of the Violence Against Women Act (VAWA), which has been reauthorized three times.
 The latest reauthorization of VAWA, which the House recently passed, shows how far the law has strayed from its original purpose.

 This law was supposed to combat violence against women and to protect women from harm and abuse.
 Now, it's about advancing a progressive political agenda.

-We must demand the Senate blocks the House-passed version of VAWA--and passes a stronger VAWA that includes protection for victims of Female Genital Mutilation (FGM) and greater transparency.
+Senate must block the House-passed version of VAWA--and pass a stronger VAWA that includes protection for victims of Female Genital Mutilation (FGM) and greater transparency.